vgvassilev/clad/docs/userDocs/source/user/CustomDerivatives.rst

 ===============================

 The :ref:`pushforward <PushforwardFunctions>` custom derivative is used by the Clad forward mode AD.
-Pushforward functions *pushes* sensitivities of the inputs to the sensitivities of the outputs.
+Pushforward functions *push* the tangents of the inputs to the tangents of the outputs.
 Put simply, it computes partial derivative of function's output with respect to some independent variable.
 This independent variable does not necessarily have to be the function's input.
 This functionality can be easily understood with the help of an example, so let's set aside